eMOElein/DynamicMusic/README.md

         "Ash Ghoul",
         "Ash Slave",
     },

+    -- This filter is only checked if the game is currently in "combat" state.
+    -- Combat tracks are only played if the enemy's faction ID matches with one of the strings listed in this filter.
+    -- Look up the ID for a faction in the Construction Set.
+    -- If this filter is not provided it will be ignored. enemyFactions = {
+        "redoran",
+        "hlaalu",
+        "telvanni",
+    },

     -- Tracks that should play if the game is in "exploration" state tracks = {